Trans* Health on Campus

 If a student wishes to receive medical care for associated transgender needs, they can make an appointment with:

 - Louise Hanson, MD or Jonna Whitman, MD at the Student Health Center

 - Cathy Fuchs, MD with the Psychological & Counseling Center.

 - For general health concerns Kristen Laurel Eckstrand, MD or Jesse Ehrenfeld, MD with the Program for LGBTI Health at Vanderbilt Medical Center.

-The KC Potter Center also serves as an excellent resource for locating supportive communities and services throughout Vanderbilt/Nashville area.
-Petey Peterson is a great contact person that can provide resources for Trans* students, faculty, and staff.
+The Office of LGBTQI Life staff also serves as an excellent resource for locating supportive communities and services throughout Vanderbilt/Nashville area.

 Does Vanderbilt student health insurance cover hormone therapy and/or gender-confirming surgery?